zhaojunlucky/java-learn/docs/basic/6-exception-vs-error.md

    }
    }
    ```
 2. Compile A.java

    ```bash
    > javac A.java
    ```

-   Will get two compiled class.
+   Will get two compiled classes.

    ```bash
    A.class
    A$B.class
    ```

-3. Remove compiled class `A$B.class`, then run `java A`, will got `NoClassDefFoundError`
+3. Remove compiled class `A$B.class`, then run `java A`, will get `NoClassDefFoundError`

    ```bash
    > java A
    Exception in thread "main" java.lang.NoClassDefFoundError: A$B